mark-gl/curiosity_mars_rover_ws/README.md

 # curiosity_mars_rover_ws software package
 Uses ROS Noetic & Python 3, tested on Ubuntu 20.04

 This folder, `curiosity_mars_rover_ws`, is a Catkin workspace.
 The `src/` folder contains the five ROS packages developed as part of my University dissertation.
-They are based on the original `curiosity_mars_rover_description` package available at [The Construct](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/):
+They are based on the original `curiosity_mars_rover_description` package available from [The Construct](https://bitbucket.org/theconstructcore/curiosity_mars_rover/src/master/):

  - `curiosity_mars_rover_gazebo`:              Launches a Curiosity Mars rover simulation using the Gazebo simulator as an environment
  - `curiosity_mars_rover_description`:         Describes the simulated rover using Collada 3D models and URDF descriptions